iamserda/sweng/neetcodeio/algostructybeginners/README.md

 ### IMPORTANT:

 This repo does NOT intend to copy.
 I will do my absolute best to NOT copy or ripoff neetcode.io.
-I think his work is a blessing for people who do not have a CS degree and want to learn algos and structies, and more importantly for those of us who need to understand how to use them effectively!
-I think the service is well worth the price, so I advise anyone who can afford it to just pay the man.
+I think his work is a blessing for people who do not have a CS degree and want to learn algos and structies.
+More importantly, his work is of great importance to those of us who need to understand how to use algos and structies effectively!
+I think the service is well worth the price he charges as well.
+I strongly recommend the product/service as of mid-2025.
+These are just my solution to some of the problems on neetcode.io.